mariammartins/terraform-example-foundation/0-bootstrap/README-GitHub.md

 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.

 1. You can now move to the instructions in the network stage.
-To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-svpc](#deploying-step-3-networks-svpc), or go to [Deploying step 3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.
+To use the [Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-svpc](#deploying-step-3-networks-svpc), or go to [Deploying step 3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.

 1. Before moving to the next step, go back to the parent directory.